Azure/azure-sdk-for-net/sdk/core/System.ClientModel/README.md

 ## Getting started

-Typically, you will not need to install `System.ClientModel`. it will be installed for you when you install one of the client libraries using it.
+Typically, you will not need to install `System.ClientModel`.
+It will be installed for you when you install a client library that uses it.

 ### Install the package